Pictures of Tools

 Work Station

-I think I mentioned in my Shop Tour page that I saw this work station on display at Home Depot once, and bought one on the spot.
-This has to be the best portable chop saw (or other tool; I use my Omnijig on it, too) station on the market.
+I think I mentioned in my Shop Tour page that I saw this work station on display at Home Depot once, and bought one on the spot (≈1997).
+This has to be the best portable chop saw (or other tool—I use my Omnijig on it, too) station on the market.
 Mine is the TracMaster® and was made by TracRac.
-I think they might still supply the extrusions, but the unit is now marketed by DeWalt with slightly different attachments.
-Mine doesn't have any yellow in it, and doesn't have a DeWalt sitting on it, either (or anywhere else in my shop).
-I believe Bosch is now marketing the TracRac stand, too.
+This image is from the literature which accompanied it, and that Hitachi on it isn’t mine.
+I think they might still supply the extrusions, but the unit’s provenance is quite murky, several generations removed from my acquisition.
+I’m not sure it’s even available any more.

 Clamps